position Associate Head Coach

 In his first season with the Buckeyes, the team advanced to its first Frozen Four in 20 years, posting a 26-10-5 record, and led the country on the penalty kill while ranking third in team defense and in the Top 10 in scoring offense and on the power play.
 In his second year, the Buckeyes captured the program’s first Big Ten regular season title and the school’s first regular season conference championship since 1972 and earned an at-large berth into the NCAA Tournament, finishing the year 20-11-5.
 His third year saw the Buckeyes post a 20-11-5 record and tie for second in the Big Ten.
 The squad was the No. 2 seed in the Big Ten Tournament and posted a first-round sweep to reach the semifinals before the remainder of the tournament, and the season, was canceled because of the COVID pandemic.
 The Buckeyes were 10th in the PairWise at the end of the season, poised for a program-record fourth straight NCAA Tournament berth.

-He has been on the U.S. National Junior Team staff for the last four World Junior Championships, with the squad winning three medals.
-In January 2017, Miller and Team USA, including former Buckeye Tanner Laczynski, won WJC gold, going 7-0 in the tournament.
+He has been on the U.S. National Junior Team staff for the last six World Junior Championships, with the squad winning three medals.
+In January 2017, Miller and Team USA, including former Buckeye Tanner Laczynski, won WJC gold, going 7-0 in the tournament, and he was part of the 2021 team that captured gold.
 The 2018 team won the bronze medal and the 2019 team was the silver medalist.

 Prior to joining the Buckeyes, Miller served as the director of hockey at Air Force for two seasons.
 In 2017 the squad won the Atlantic Hockey Championship and advanced to the NCAA Tournament quarterfinals, falling to Harvard, 3-2.